matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 </div>

 ### Disconnect between content and presentation

 If visual order and DOM order don’t match, it can irritate and confuse users up to a point where the experience is so bad that the site is unusable.

 1. Visual order concerns keyboard users because they may have trouble predicting where focus will go next.
-2. It may irritate users of screen magnifiers if the enlarged portion of the screen skips around a lot.
+2. It may irritate [users of screen magnifiers](https://axesslab.com/make-site-accessible-screen-magnifiers/) if the enlarged portion of the screen skips around a lot.
 3. If a blind user is working with a sighted user, who reads the page in visual order, it may confuse them when they encounter information in different order.

+### Manipulating visual order

+When you’re applying any property that changes order you should especially pay attention to testing with a keyboard.
+This applies to all properties, not just to those associated with CSS Grid.
+However, in the next few paragraphs I’ll focus on manipulating order in grids.

+### Explicit placement

+One of the most exciting features in Grid is the ability to place grid items anywhere inside or outside of the grid.